David Miliband: Business interests

-According to the Financial Times, "Mr Miliband’s jobs include advisory roles with VantagePoint Capital Partners, a Californian group; Oxford Analytica, a UK advisory company; and Indus Basin Holdings, a Pakistani agrochemical group.
+According to the Financial Times, "Mr Miliband's jobs include advisory roles with VantagePoint Capital Partners, a Californian group; Oxford Analytica, a UK advisory company; and Indus Basin Holdings, a Pakistani agrochemical group.
 He is also a member of the advisory board to the Sir Bani Yas academic forum, which is hosted by the Ministry of Foreign Affairs of the United Arab Emirates.
 Despite supporting Arsenal, Mr Miliband was vice-chairman and a non-executive director of Sunderland from 2011 until 2013.
 As a speaker he commands a fee of up to £20,000."

 Miliband is also on the Advisory Board of VantagePoint Capital Partners.

 Miliband is a member of the Trilateral Commission, founded and chaired by David Rockefeller.

+In April 2023, Miliband was appointed non-executive director of Verian, an independent research and communications agency.